section-engineering-education/engineering-education/articles/create-a-node-cli/index.md

 # Creating Command Line Interfaces using Node.js

 The command line or the terminal is a powerful tool used by a lot of developers.
-It allows us to interact with the operating system using commands.
+It allows developers to interact with the operating system using commands.
 These commands are passed as input strings of text.
 A lot of tools used by developers have a terminal CLI or command line interface to go with the product.
 Using the command line is easy and direct hence why a lot of people prefer using it.
 Creating a CLI application is not a challenging task.
 This advantage has helped make them more popular.
 Some of the most popular command line interface applications are project generators like [create-react-app](https://www.npmjs.com/package/create-react-app) for generating React.js application boilerplate, [angular CLI](https://www.npmjs.com/package/@angular/cli) for creating an Angular.js project and [Vue CLI](https://www.npmjs.com/package/@vue/cli) for Vue.js applications.

 The above examples are a bit more complex in functionality and can be confusing.
 Yet, the basics are still the same.
-One thing all the above have in common is that they are all made using Node.js.
+They all have Node.js as a common factor.

 Getting started with CLI applications using Node.js couldn't be easier.
 To tackle the basics, let's create a simple CLI application that takes two arguments `joke` or `quote` and generates a joke or a quote.